New Prairie United School Corporation: Choral Department

-All choirs are under the direction of Mr. Forrester.
+All choirs are under the direction of Mr. Everett Forrester.

 Theater Company

 New Prairie Theater Company has fall play and spring musical each year.
 In 2010–11, the theater presented Moon over Buffalo and Joseph and the Amazing Technicolor Dreamcoat.
 In 2011–12, the theater presented Once Upon a Mattress and The Murder Room.
 In 2012–13, the theater presented Footloose and The Glass Menagerie.
 In 2013–14, the theater presented Les Miserables and The Matchmaker.
 In 2014–15, the theater presented Into the Woods and The Night of January 16th.
-In 2015-16, the theater presented Grease.
-In 2016-17 the theater presented "Camp Rock".
-In 2017-18 the theater presented "Annie".
-In 2018-19 the theater presented "The 25th Annual Putnam County Spelling Bee."
+In 2015–16, the theater presented Grease.
+In 2016–17 the theater presented Camp Rock.
+In 2017–18 the theater presented Annie.
+In 2018–19 the theater presented The 25th Annual Putnam County Spelling Bee.
 Mrs. Kortney Brennan and Mr. Bennett are the current directors.
-All current Alumni are currently fighting or have lost their fight with the lung diseases they caught due to the stage 3 asbestos that was and still is in the NPHS auditorium.